legend80s/dict/README.md

 ## Features

-- Zero dependencies.
+- Light weight: Zero dependencies.
+Built with speed in mind, no cheerio and request library.
-- Robust.
-Use double source: openapi and html.
+- Robust: Use double source: openapi and html.